 It's also common for diaphragms to seem less comfy, even after years of tried and true use.
 Instances when you may strongly consider going in for a refitting include:

 - Weight change of more than ten pounds

 - Any pain or discomfort, either on insertion or during use

-Another common cause of discomfort is a change in the shape of a woman's cervix.
-Beginning intercourse, whether for the first time or after a long abstinence, is one of the most common reasons for this change, though hormonal modifications can also trigger some cervical shape shifting.
+Another common cause of discomfort is a change in the shape of a person's cervix.
+Having sex, whether for the first time or after a long abstinence, is one of the most common reasons for this change, though hormonal modifications may also trigger some cervical shape shifting.

-Whatever the reason for your discomfort might be, forcing its users to resort to Houdini-like dexterity was never the diaphragm's intent.
-A trip to a gynecologist or other health care provider will, at the very least, provide a second training session on insertion and might lead to a newly-sized, correctly and comfortably fitted diaphragm for you.
+Whatever the reason for your discomfort, the diaphragm's intent was never to force its users to resort to yoga-like dexterity.
+A trip to your health care provider will, at the very least, provide a second training session on insertion and might lead to a newly-sized and correctly and comfortably fitted diaphragm for you.

 Finally, if after refitting and practice you still don't feel secure using a diaphragm, then you may consider switching to another method of birth control.
 You might want to ask your health care provider to discuss other contraceptive options with you and your partner.
 For more information about the pill and other forms of contraception, check out the Contraception section of the Go Ask Alice!
 Sexual and Reproductive Health archives.

 Can’t find information on the site about your health concern or issue?